wforbes/lvlz/README.md

 ## Try the prototype

-Last year this project was started with Vue2/Vuetify and PHP
+Last year this project was started with Vue2/Vuetify and PHP.
+The goal now is to rebuild the project with Vue3 and Node.js, deployed in containers to a cloud provider.

 Prototype: [levelz.app](https://levelz.app) and [lvlz.app](https://lvlz.app)